-The Gurkha Welfare Trust (We) promises to respect any personal data you share with us, or that we get from other organisations and keep it safe.
+The Gurkha Welfare Trust (We) promises to respect any personal data you share with us, or that we get from other organisations, and keep it safe.
 We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.

-Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to ensure Gurkha veterans and their widows live their lives with dignity.
+Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to ensure Gurkha veterans and their widows live with dignity.

 In line with GDPR regulations, we comply with an ‘opt in’ consent for phone and email and a ‘legitimate interest’ consent for postal communications.
 We take every effort to comply with the latest guidelines on data protection, we are partners with the Fundraising Regulator, the Fundraising Preference Service and follow the guidelines issued by the Information Commissioner’s Office (ICO).

 You may give us your information in order to sign up for one of our events, make a donation, or communicate with us.

 Your information may be shared with us by independent event organisers, for example, the London Marathon or fundraising sites like Just Giving or Virgin Money Giving.

 When you give permission to other organisations to share or it is available publicly

 We may combine information you provide to us with information available from external sources in order to gain a better understanding of our supporters to improve our fundraising methods, products and services.